S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Contributing.md

 git commit --branch -S -am "Added feature or fixed bug" -m "Summery of changes"
 ```

+ > Hint: `git status` will show changed files and added files and preforming a
+ `git diff <file_name>` (replacing `<file_name>` with a reported modifide file)
+ will show the recent changes that are not currently tracked by `git`.
+This can
+ be really helpfull when making lots of small changes to many files.

 ## Test changes then prep for submitting a pull request
 ```bash
 ## Update local repo master branch code among other remote branches.